Starting an LLC in WV is Easy

 Keep Your Company Compliant

-- Understand West Virginia state tax requirements.
+West Virginia businesses selling physical products typically have to register for a seller’s permit with the West Virginia Tax Division.
 Visit our West Virginia Sales Tax guide to learn more about seller’s permits and West Virginia sales tax.

 More LLC Resources

 - West Virginia Foreign LLCs: Forming a foreign LLC allows your company to operate as one entity in multiple states.
 You can file for a West Virginia foreign LLC online.

 - West Virginia Certificate of Good Standing: A certificate of good standing verifies that your LLC was legally formed.
 To order, follow our West Virginia certificate of good standing guide.

 - Dissolving a West Virginia LLC: If you are ready to dissolve your LLC, follow the steps in our West Virginia LLC Dissolution Guide.

 - LLC Legal Forms: TRUiC offers a number of free LLC legal forms including operating agreements, LLC resolutions, and hiring documents.